Saving lives since 2006:

 Please call your vet upon submitting your application and give them permission to release information to us.

-Our adoption area is within a one hour radius of Cincinnati.
+Our adoption area is within a one hour radius of Cincinnati for most dogs.

 Adult dog adoption fee starts at just $95, and puppy adoption fees start at $150.
 Cat adoptions are $35.